gorhill/uBlock/REMOVED.md

 For convenience, list of commits of removed assets, so that they can be more easily found.

-Use the parent commit to
+Use the _Before_ link to browse the repo before the removal of assets.

 #### 2022-10-28